What is the circular economy?

 Rethinking the Idea of Waste

-In the diagram, "waste" is now viewed as a material with inherent value.
+In the video, "waste" is now viewed as a material with inherent value.
 For non-hazardous waste, this means examination for opportunities for segregation to allow higher value recycling of valuable components that were once commingled.
 This total waste management approach takes a holistic view of materials.
 Potential outcomes of this approach is the adoption of zero waste to landfill goals and potentially the achievement of the holy grail, zero waste.

 Hazardous waste can be evaluated through the same model.
 At the top of the chain is beneficial reuse, sale or trade on secondary material markets or other use in kind opportunities.
 Segregation of mixed waste is the next step, and while it may be more work, it yields material that is more easily recyclable or of a higher value.
 Solvent wastes are prime candidates for deeper evaluation of segregation opportunities and subsequent recycling.